 I am a European cultural historian, focused in particular on the history of gender and consumer cultures in Modern Britain and its Empire.
 I am especially interested in the ways in which particular commodities and shopping spaces are integral to the construction of identities in the 19th and 20th centuries.
 My recent work seeks to reposition the British Empire within a broader global framework.
 I enjoy teaching comparative histories of gender, consumerism, urban history, food history, and the history of empires, capitalism and globalization.

-Making an Empire of Tea examines the history of tea from three interconnected perspectives: as a British-dominated colonial industry that was transplanted from China to India, Ceylon, Southeast Asia, and Africa; as a global commodity whose trade came to be centered in nineteenth and early twentieth-century London; and as beverage with similar but distinct consumer cultures in Europe, South Asia, the Americas and Africa.
+A Thirst for Empire examines the history of tea from three interconnected perspectives: as a British-dominated colonial industry that was transplanted from China to India, Ceylon, Southeast Asia, and Africa; as a global commodity whose trade came to be centered in nineteenth and early twentieth-century London; and as beverage with similar but distinct consumer cultures in Europe, South Asia, the Americas and Africa.
 The Chinese and other imperial and regional powers play a part here, but this book focuses on the central role of the British Empire.
 It thus provides a new global history of Modern Britain and presents a portrait of empire as a changing, fluid and yet powerful entity.

 - Shopping for Pleasure: Women in the Making of London’s West End